 The hydrogeologic framework described in this report is based on a prior study by Zapecza (1989) and additional hydrogeologic interpretations by the New Jersey Geological and Water Survey (NJGWS) of the NJDEP (L.G.
 Mullikin, New Jersey Geological and Water Survey, written commun., 2001).
 The unconsolidated sediments described in this study range in age from Holocene deposits 10,000 years before present) to the upper Paleocene Vincentown Formation (65.5 million years before present) (table 2).
 Pleistocene deposits of colluvium and alluvium in the subsurface and on the land surface have been mapped in detail by Newell and others (2000).

+Correlation chart showing the stratigraphic and hydrogeologic units in Ocean County, New Jersey.
+Geologic nomenclature is from Owens and others (1998) and Newell and others (2000); hydrologic nomenclature is from Zapecza (2989) and New Jersey Geological and Water Survey (L.G.
+Mullikin, New Jersey Geological and Water Survey, written commun., 2001).
+The composite confining hydrologic unit includes geologic units older than the Paleocene units shown on the chart that are not included on the chart.

 In the southern part of the study area, small pockets of the Bridgeton Formation, arkosic sand with larger clasts, have been mapped at the surface.
 The unconsolidated middle Miocene Cohansey Formation consists of fine to coarse-grained sand and clay and underlies the surficial deposits throughout the study area.
 Underlying the Cohansey Formation is the lower to middle Miocene Kirkwood Formation.
 The Kirkwood Formation has been mapped and subdivided into four members.
 These members, from youngest to oldest, are the Belleplain, Wildwood, Shiloh Marl, and Lower.
 The Kirkwood Formation, Cohansey Formation, and overlying undifferentiated sediments compose a seaward-dipping wedge of gravel, sand, silt, and clay that forms the unconfined Kirkwood-Cohansey aquifer system in the study area (fig. 6A).
 Where the layers of sediment thicken downdip in a southeasterly direction (fig. 3), the Kirkwood Formation contains a massive diatomaceous clay unit that confines the Rio Grande water-bearing zone and the Atlantic City 800-foot sand.
-This confining bed and the Rio Grande water-bearing zone are referred to as the Wildwood-Belleplain confining unit by Sugarman (2001).
-The confining unit overlying the Rio Grande water-bearing zone extends southwest from just north of Barnegat Inlet in Island Beach State Park through the eastern mainland of Lacey, Ocean, Barnegat, Stafford, Eagleswood, Little Egg Harbor, and Bass River Townships (fig. 6B).
-A semi-confined zone, mapped by L.G.
-Mullikin (New Jersey Geological and Water Survey, written commun., 2001), extends updip from 2 to 5 miles north and west of this designation.
+Sugarman (2001) referred to this confining bed and the Rio Grande water-bearing zone are referred to as the Wildwood-Belleplain confining unit.
+The confining unit overlying the Rio Grande water-bearing zone extends southwest from just north of Barnegat Inlet in Island Beach State Park through the eastern mainland of Lacey, Ocean, Barnegat, Stafford, Eagleswood, Little Egg Harbor, and Bass River Townships (figs. 2 and 6B).
+A semiconfined zone, mapped by the NJGWS (L.G.
+Mullikin, New Jersey Geological and Water Survey, written commun., 2001), extends updip from 2 to 5 miles north and west of this designation.
 The thickness of the Rio Grande water-bearing zone ranges from 20 to 60 feet.

-The confining unit above the Atlantic City 800-foot sand extends from approximately 4 miles north of Barnegat Inlet southwest through Bass River Township (fig. 6C).
-The semi-confined zone parallels the zone of confinement and extends from approximately 10 miles north of this designation in Lavallette Borough to 5 miles north and west in Bass River Township (L.G.
+The confining unit above the Atlantic City 800-foot sand extends from approximately 4 miles north of Barnegat Inlet southwest through Bass River Township (figs. 2 and 6C).
+The semiconfined zone parallels the zone of confinement and extends from approximately 10 miles north of this designation in Lavallette Borough to 5 miles north and west in Bass River Township (L.G.
 Mullikin, New Jersey Geological and Water Survey, written commun., 2001).
 The Atlantic City 800-foot sand is divided into, and mapped as, upper and lower sand units separated by a leaky confining bed (Sugarman, 2001).
 From the top of the upper sand to the bottom of the lower sand, the Atlantic City 800-foot sand is from 40 to 160 feet thick in this area.